 Each user can have 100 active PATs, which expire 365 days from creation.
+You cannot manually extend the default PAT lifetime or specify the number of active PATs that users can have.
 Contact OneStream Cloud Operations or Customer Support to change these defaults.
+The maximum lifetime that can be set for a PAT is 3650 days (10 years).

-Limitations for Personal Access Tokens
+Requirements for Using Personal Access Tokens